matthewthomasbeck/Edge_AI_Module/README.md

 | Hex Keys (M2/M3) |
 | Good Lighting |

-2. Buy all of the required parts, including nylon hardware to assemble the module frame

-3. Purchase the electronics/components as follows:
+2. Purchase the electronics/components as follows:

 | **Components** | **(remember, do your own research to save money)** |
 | ----------- | ----------- |